 Kōrero is brought to you by a small group of locals in the hope that, over time, everyone in our community will find something in it that is useful, interesting … even exciting!
 For that to happen, we need your involvement.
 If you have items to contribute or would like to advertise, please email us via email@example.com or use the Contact Us form on this website.

-The copy deadline for the next issue is 29 March.
+The copy deadline for the next issue will be early March 2024.

 Waiho i te toipoto, kaua i te toiroa.